-Responsibility for building and maintaining the collections of the Graduate Library is vested in over 26 subject selectors, who work closely with faculty and students to meet current and anticipated research needs.
-Graduate Library selectors participate in a broad range of decisions regarding the selection, use and preservation of collections in their areas.
+Responsibility for building and maintaining the collections of the Hatcher Graduate Library is vested in over 26 subject selectors, who work closely with faculty and students to meet current and anticipated research needs.
+These selectors participate in a broad range of decisions regarding the selection, use and preservation of collections in their areas.
 Questions related to the policies and practices of collection development in a particular area should be directed to the appropriate subject specialist.
-More general questions related to the collections can be be addressed to the Coordinators of Graduate Library Collections in 209 Hatcher North (phone 734/763-1539).

 Recommending Titles for Purchase

-Purchase recommendations for particular titles can be directed to individual subject selectors or to the Coordinators of Graduate Library Collections, in Room 209 Hatcher (phone 734/763-1539).
+Purchase recommendations for particular titles can be directed to individual subject selectors.

 Recommendations can be sumitted via e-mail to firstname.lastname@example.org or via a web form.
 All patron requests are treated on a priority basis, and patrons will be notified of the action taken by the Hatcher Graduate Library.
 Titles intended for course reserve for both graduate and undergraduate courses should be ordered through the University Library Reserve Service, 2002 Undergraduate Library (734) 764-5360.
 New books received by the Hatcher Graduate Library are displayed in the second floor north corridor, and can be seen in list form at the New Books page.